Flat Pack Furniture Assembly Cost

 Checklist: Hiring a Flat Pack Furniture Assembler in the UK

-• Do they have a portfolio of previous work and do they specialise in any particular style — for example, some contractors state that they are capable of building anything within the current Ikea catalogue.
+- Do they have a portfolio of previous work?
+Ask whether they specialise in any particular style, as some contractors state that they are capable of building anything within the current Ikea catalogue.

-• Do they offer any form of warranty for the build, such as a 12-month policy, should the item not stay up to the standard that is purely based on assembly and not the product itself?
+- Do they offer a warranty?
+Ask whether they offer any form of warranty for the build, such as a 12-month policy, should the item not meet the standard based on assembly.

 FAQs